shafreeck/cetcd/README.md

-# cetcd is a C client for etcd
+# Cetcd is a C client for etcd

 ## Status
  cetcd is on active development.
-It aims to be used in production environment and supply full features of etcd.
+It aims to be used in production environment and to supply full features of etcd.
  **Any issues or pull requests are welcome!**

 ## Deps